mytesOrg/hello_action/README.md

-mThis project is to greet the user and generate random number.
+This project is to greet the user and generate random number.